 - 1. Focus on our members.
 This means providing the products, services and access required by our members in a financially and socially sustainable way via both physical and digital access. - 2.
 Focus on our staff.
 This means ensuring our staff have the support, training, resources and leadership necessary to meet our member's needs, satisfy stakeholder requirements and properly manage the Credit Union. - 3.
 Build capability.
 This means enhancing efficient and effective processes, systems and technology.
 Not an end in themselves, but so as to create and maintain innovative products, services and channels that cost effectively add (financial) value to our members' lives. - 4.
 Work with our stakeholders.
 This means The Capricornian is a well regarded organisation that operates in a way that is appropriate to our size, scale and complexity.
-That The Capricornian will be noted as always giving due regard to effective Risk Management; Prudential Standards; Legal Obligations; Governance and Cultural best practice; and remaining focused on the best interest of the Customer Owned Banking sector and our members. - 5.
+That TCL will be noted as always giving due regard to effective Risk Management; Prudential Standards; Legal Obligations; Governance and Cultural best practice; and remaining focused on the best interest of the Customer Owned Banking sector and our members. - 5.
 Enrich our communities.
-This will be achieved by operating within community expectations, providing financial support and equitable access and acting in a way that acknowledges our social licence for banking services. - 6.
-Ensure Resilience.
-This will be achieved by ensuring The Capriornian aligns its Information Security Management Systems (ISMS), Risk Management, Business Continuity Plan (BCP) and Financial structures to prudential guides, industry best practice and accounting standards.
+This will be achieved by operating within community expectations, providing financial support and equitable access and acting in a way that acknowledges our social licence for banking services. - Ensure Resilience.
+This will be achieved by ensuring TCL aligns its Information Security Management Systems (ISMS), Risk Management, Business Continuity Plan (BCP) and Financial structures to prudential guides, industry best practice and accounting standards.

-Our focus on community engagement is on strengthening relationships whilst supporting worthy not-for-profit organisations throughout Central Queensland.
-Our revised community engagement strategy has focused on leveraging the grass roots level relationships of our branches with community groups, engaging higher level corporate sponsorships aligning with our FIRST values and partnering with innovative community projects.
-Through our sponsorship channels and Community Grants Program, The Capricornian has invested over \$100,000 again this year in local community groups and not-for-profit organizations throughout the 2022 - 2023 financial year.
-As a proud supporter of the CQ community for over 60 years, we look forward to the continuation of our strong partnerships.
+The Capricornian's community engagement focuses on strengthening relationships whilst supporting worthy not-for-profit organisations throughout Central Queensland.
+Our revised community engagement strategy has focused on leveraging the grass roots level relationships of our branches with community groups, engaging higher level corporate sponsorships aligning with our first values and partnering with innovative community projects.
+Through our sponsorship channels and community grants program.
+The Capricornian has invested over \$100,000 in local community groups and not-for-profit organisations throughout the 2023 - 2024 financial year.
+As a proud supporter of the CQ Community for over 64 years, we look forward to the continuation of our strong partnerships.

-A total of 30 community groups received funding via sponsorships or community grants, these include:
+A total of 37 community groups received funding via sponsorships or community grants, these include, but are not limited to:

+- Capella Show

+- 7rocky River Run

 - Fitzroy Frogs Triathlon Club

-- Indian Association of CQ

 - Rockhampton Basketball Inc.

 - Rockhampton Symphony Orchestra

-- Roseberry Queensland

-- Rockhampton Panthers AFL Club
+- Rockhampton Panthers AFC

+- Headspace Emerald

+- Bella the Brave run for a cure

-- Miriam Vale Golf Club
+- Miriam Vale Junior Golf Championships

-- Springsure Show Society
+- Springsure Show

-- Capella Country Music Festival
+- Caribeae Swimming Club

 - Tigers Junior Rugby League Club

 - Yeppoon Choral Society

-- Birralee Kindergarten
+- Apex Club of Capricorn West

+- Capricorn Toy Library inc

+- Central Highlands Development Corporation

-- Rockhampton State High School P&C Association
+- Clinton State School P&C Association

-- Rockhampton North Special School P&C Association
+- Frenchville State School P&C Association

+- Miriam Vale Golf Club